dasmith/IsisWorld/README.md

 # Improvements to the Simulator

 Over the summer of 2010, we plan to make many significant improvements to IsisWorld.
-These will manifest as completion of several projects:
+These projects are:

 ## Implementation of Physics

 Angular and linear forces will be applied, and densities of objects will be represented by a Physical simulator.
-Because [ODE integration](http://www.panda3d.org/wiki/index.php/Using_ODE_with_Panda3D) in Panda3D is still preliminary [#1](http://www.panda3d.org/phpbb2/viewtopic.php?t=8207), [#2](http://www.panda3d.org/phpbb2/viewtopic.php?t=9200&sid=cd4e0c8166aadd14238c2e88f1a55282), and commitment to open source principles has eliminated NVidia's mature PhysX platform as a viable option, our only option is to use Panda3D's built-in [physics support](http://www.panda3d.org/wiki/index.php/Panda3D_Physics_Engine) and [collision detection](http://www.panda3d.org/wiki/index.php/Collision_Detection).
+Because [ODE integration](http://www.panda3d.org/wiki/index.php/Using_ODE_with_Panda3D) in Panda3D is still preliminary [#1(http://www.panda3d.org/phpbb2/viewtopic.php?t=8207), #2](http://www.panda3d.org/phpbb2/viewtopic.php?t=9200&sid=cd4e0c8166aadd14238c2e88f1a55282), and commitment to open source principles has eliminated NVidia's mature PhysX platform as a viable option, our only option is to use Panda3D's built-in [physics support](http://www.panda3d.org/wiki/index.php/Panda3D_Physics_Engine) and [collision detection](http://www.panda3d.org/wiki/index.php/Collision_Detection).
-Some decent tutorials exist [#1](http://www.panda3d.org/phpbb2/viewtopic.php?t=4806) [#2](http://www.panda3d.org/phpbb2/viewtopic.php?t=7918),  and also some for ODE, when Panda3D's support becomes more robust [#1](http://www.panda3d.org/phpbb2/viewtopic.php?t=7913).
+Some decent tutorials exist [#1(http://www.panda3d.org/phpbb2/viewtopic.php?t=4806), #2](http://www.panda3d.org/phpbb2/viewtopic.php?t=7918),  and for ODE, when Panda3D's support becomes more robust [#1](http://www.panda3d.org/phpbb2/viewtopic.php?t=7913).

 ### Design ideas

+Changing physics engines should be as easy as switching the import statement in `simulator/physics.py`.

  - Make the physics handling modular, accessible through the `IsisWorld.worldManager` variable
  - Agents, Objects, and Environment items are initialized separately: